Questions left unanswered?We’re here to help. Jump into Discord and we’ll get you sorted.

 Couldn't someone get infinite leverage at the floor price?

 Not exactly.
 The protocol has no limits to how many times you can loop your position.
 But, in practice, two economic factors limit the amount of leverage you can achieve: price impact, and protocol fees.
-Buying an AVA always create positive price impact, even if the market price is at the floor.
+Buying a navToken always create positive price impact, even if the market price is at the floor.
 Therefore, all buy prices are technically above the floor, so that spread beween floor price and buy price limits leverage.
 Similarly, buy fees and borrow fees (both governable) limit realized leverage.Example: Market price and floor price are both $1, and your average buy price is 1.005 after price impact.
 So 1% (borrow fee) + 0.5% (buy fee) + 0.5% (price impact) = 2% average loss in LTV per loop, or a true LTV of 98%, which equates to 50x leverage.

 How does NIRV stay pegged to USDC?